 - 15. A CFP professional shall exercise reasonable and prudent professional judgment in providing financial planning. - 16.
 A CFP professional shall make only those recommendations that are both prudent and appropriate for the client. - 17.
-A CFP professional shall implement only those strategies that are both prudent and appropriate for the client, unless the client provides specific written instructions to the contrary. - 18.
+A CFP professional shall implement only those strategies that are both prudent and appropriate for the client which strategies the CFP professional must reasonably believe will not materially and negatively impact the client's best interests. - 18.
 A CFP professional shall perform financial planning in accordance with applicable laws, regulations, rules or established policies of governmental agencies and other applicable authorities including FPSC. - 19.
-A CFP professional shall offer advice only in those areas in which he is competent.
+A CFP professional shall offer advice only in those areas in which s/he is competent.
 In areas where the CFP professional is not sufficiently competent, the CFP professional shall seek the counsel of qualified individuals and/or refer clients to such parties. - 20.
-A CFP professional shall refrain from intervening in client matters outside the scope of the written engagement.

-- 21. A CFP professional shall not disclose or use any personal or confidential client information without written informed consent of the client, unless in response to proper legal, statutory or regulatory process under which the CFP professional is obliged to do so including co-operation with the FPSC investigation of a complaint. - A CFP Professional shall not disclose a client's name to any other party without in formed consent of the client, unless in response to proper legal, statutory or regulatory process under which the CFP professional is obliged to do so including co-operation with the FPSC investigation of a complaint. - 23.
+A CFP professional shall refrain from intervening in client matters outside the scope of the engagement. - 21.
+A CFP professional shall not disclose or use any personal or confidential client information without the written and informed consent of the client, unless in response to proper legal, statutory or regulatory process under which the CFP professional is obliged to do so including co-operation with the FPSC investigation of a complaint. - A CFP professional shall not disclose a client's name to any other party without informed consent of the client, unless in response to proper legal, statutory or regulatory process under which the CFP professional is obliged to do so including co-operation with the FPSC investigation of a complaint. - 23.
 A CFP professional shall comply with an order of discipline given under the Disciplinary Rules and Procedures. - 24.
-A CFP professional shall cooperate with an FPSC investigation of a complaint unless prevented from doing so in accordance with provisions of a legally binding settlement agreement and related releases, or other legally authoritative document such as a court order. - 25.
+A CFP professional shall reply promptly and completely to any communication from FPSC in which a response is requested.
+A CFP professional shall cooperate fully with an FPSC investigation of a complaint unless legally prevented from doing so. - 25.
 A CFP professional shall not make any false or misleading statement to FPSC whether or not in the course of investigating a complaint.

-FPSC Fitness Standards
+FPSC® Fitness Standards

-The FPSC[®] Fitness Standards (the Fitness Standards) define the character expectations that FPSC has for CFP[®] professionals and FPSC Level 1[TM] Certificants in Financial Planning.
+The FPSC® Fitness Standards (the Fitness Standards) define the character expectations that FPSC has for CFP professionals and FPSC Level 1 certificants.